GUT-AI/gut-ai/README.md

 ### Industries

-GUT-AI has the potential to affect and transform the vast majorities of industries.
-More details coming soon.
+GUT-AI has the potential to affect and transform the vast majorities of industries, including the following:

+- Autonomous and Self-Driving Cars
+- Finance
+- Gaming
+- Healthcare
+- Hospitality
+- Insurance
+- Manufacturing and Construction
+- Media and Entertainment
+- Online Shopping
+- Real Estate
+- Retail
+- Sports
+- Security and Survailance

 ### Areas of application